Showing posts with label florence. Show all posts

 Maud Lindsey's home as it looks today

-Governor Robert Burns Lindsey July 4, 1824-Feb 13, 1902
+Governor Robert Burns Lindsey, July 4, 1824- Feb 13, 1902

 A native of Lochmaben, Scotland, Robert Burns Lindsey was Alabama's only foreign-born governor.
-He immigrated to North Carolina in 1844 and relocated to Tuscumboa in 1849, where he worked as a teacher and read law, obtaining admittance to the Alabama Bar in 1852.
+He immigrated to North Carolina in 1844 and relocated to Tuscumbia in 1849, where he worked as a teacher and studied law, eventually obtaining admission to the Alabama Bar in 1852.
 The following year, residents of Franklin County elected him to the Alabama House of Representatives.
-In 1854, Lindsay married Sarah Miller Winston, sister to John Anthony Winston, who served as governor from 1853 to 1857. the couple had nine children, four of whom survived to adulthood, among them educator and author Maud McKnight Lindsey (see other side).
+In 1854, Lindsay married Sarah Miller Winston, sister to John Anthony Winston, who served as governor from 1853 to 1857.
+The couple had nine children, four of whom survived to adulthood, among them educator and author Maud McKnight Lindsey (see other side).

 In 857, Lindsay won the election to the Alabama Senate.
 In 1861, he joined Colonel Philp D. Roddey's Fourth Alabama Cavalry, CSA.
 At war's end, voters returned him to the Alabama Senate.
 In 1870, Lindsey became the first Democrat elected governor of Alabama since the end of the Civil War.
-His turbulent two-year there in office amidst Reconstruction was beset by economic and political difficulties, compounded by the failure of a state-supported railroad venture.
+His turbulent two years in office amidst Reconstruction were beset by economic and political difficulties, compounded by the failure of a state-supported railroad venture.
 Declining to run for reelection in 1872, Lindsey returned to Tuscumbia, where he continued a limited law practice, hampered by ill health, until his death.

-Sponsored by the Maud Lindsay Study Club and The Colbert County Historical Landmarks Foundation Alabama Historical Association 2022.
+Sponsored by the Maud Lindsay Study Club, The Colbert County Historical Landmarks Foundation, and the Alabama Historical Association, 2022.

 Maud McKnight Lindsay